3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 Usage is `./extend_all.sh <directory-to-bzImage> <directory-to-initrd>`

-It must be executed inside directory containing `lz_header.bin`.
+It must be executed inside directory containing currently used (debug or non-debug) version of `lz_header.bin`.
 You should already be in this directory after previous step.
 Directories to `bzImage` and `initrd` we found in step 3.

     ```
     ./extend_all.sh /nix/store/ymvcgas7b1bv76n35r19g4p142v4cr0b-linux-5.1.0/bzImage /nix/store/gyqhrgvapfhfqq8x1km3z9ipv7phcadq-initrd-linux-5.1.0/initrd